 Testing / Fixing Video Meeting Technology

-Parents Booking uses a video meeting technology called Twilio.com to facilitate its integrated video meetings.
+Parents Booking uses a video meeting technology called Twilio.com to facilitate and deliver its integrated video meetings.
+Twilio is a world leader in programmable video technology.

 Sometimes schools or parents might have a problem connecting to these video meetings, because unlike Teams, Zoom and Skype, meetings are conducted by an internet browser, and these meetings sometimes need to be “unblocked” by certain work or home networks and firewalls.
 Furthermore, your computer/device needs to be compatible with the video technology.